michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 During each period, we can calculate interest rate and interest of each loan based on the principal amount and numver of days in the period.

-For periods 1 and 3, we can calculate the qualified interest based on the average loan balance using the following equation:
+For periods 1 and 3, since only one loan qualifies in each, the deductible portion is calculated directly:

 $$
 \text{Qualified Interest} = \text{Total Interest} \times \min\left(1, \frac{750,000}{\text{Average Balance}}\right) \tag{3}
 $$

-For period 2, we have two options:
+For period 2, where both loans are active, we have two options:

 - Optimal method: Prioritize including the loan with the higher interest rate first, up to the $750,000 limit.
 - Average method: Combine the balances and interests of both loans and apply the same formula to the combined amounts.

-After calculating the qualified interest for each period, we sum them to obtain the yearly total.
+After calculating the qualified interest for each period, we sum the results to arrive at the annual deductible amount.

+#### Automation:

-Since spreadsheets are accidentally [Turing complete][turing]{:target="_blank"}, we developed a Google Sheets tool to automate the calculation.
-You simply enter the input data (highlighted in purple), and the results appear automatically (highlighted in blue).
+Since spreadsheets are surprisingly powerful (and even [Turing complete][turing]{:target="_blank"}), we developed a Google Sheets tool to automate the entire process.

-The image below demonstrates a sample calculation:
+- You enter the inputs (highlighted in purple) such as loan dates, balances, and use type.
+- The qualified interest results (highlighted in blue) are calculated automatically.
+- A sample spreadsheet screenshot demonstrates the structure and formulas used.

 <img src="/assets/images/20250426-google-sheets.png"/>